SpeakerStew: Scaling to Many Languages with a Triaged Multilingual Text-Dependent and Text-Independent Speaker Verification System: Introduction

 We explore this problem from the perspective of a speaker verification task on smart speaker devices, although similar principles could be applied to other select scenarios.
 For a new language to be added, speech data including audio and speaker labels from the language of interest must be available.
 A language specific model is then trained on this dataset and operating thresholds are determined for the end application considered.
 For the dataset studied in this paper, there are 46 languages of interest.
 Deploying models across all 46 languages involves significant effort.
 This becomes more challenging when we need to maintain a lightweight text-dependent (TD) model and a larger text-independent (TI) model.
 In this kind of setup, a natural question comes up whether it's possible to perform well on seen languages and generalize well to unseen languages while reducing computational requirements.

 Researchers have studied various speech data augmentation techniques to help speaker verification systems better generalize.
 Such approaches include speed perturbation~\cite{ko2015audio}, room simulation~\cite{kim2017generation,ko_2017,snyder_2018_1}, SpecAugment~\cite{park2019specaugment,faisal2019specaugment,wang2020investigation}, and speech synthesis~\cite{huang2020synth2aug}.
-However, these techniques are mostly known to make speaker verification more robust to noise, channel effects and domain mismatch, instead of language mismatch.
+However, these techniques are mostly known to make speaker verification more robust to noise, channel effects and related domain mismatch, instead of language mismatch.

-A number of studies have covered cross-lingual speaker verification.
-We consider the problem as cross-lingual when there is a language mismatch between training and evaluation data, or across speaker enrollment and test.
+Studies have covered language mismatched system training and cross-language speaker verification trials.
+NIST~\cite{greenberg_2020_1, nist_1}, a standards organization, supported its first non-English evaluation in 2000 (AHUMADA corpus~\cite{ortega_2000_1}) followed by its first cross-language trial tasks in 2005/2006.
 Lu~\cite{lu_2009} improved evaluation results on non-English trials of a model trained only on English data.
 This was achieved by removing language factors from a joint factor analysis model.
 There was also a study~\cite{misra_2014} to extract speaker features using deep learning.
 The CNN-TDNN model was trained on English data and evaluated on the Chinese and Uyghur languages.
 It outperformed the baseline i-vector model by a large margin, particularly for language mismatch between enrollment and test.
 Another paper~\cite{kumar_2009} assessed a neural network based multilingual model trained on English and 4 Indian languages.
 More recently,~\cite{xia2019_1} examined adversarial training techniques and~\cite{thienpondt2020_1} explored the use of language-dependent score normalization.
 In~\cite{perrachione_2017} the authors mentioned that listeners identify voices in their native language more accurately than voices in an unknown, foreign language.

 There have been multiple works examining the combination of text-dependent and text-independent information.
 For the 2001 NIST text-independent task~\cite{nist_1}, Sturim~\cite{sturim_2002_1} selected commonly spoken keywords to model separately and then combined the result with a text-independent system.
 In the commercial space, Telstra, KAZ and Nuance delivered a speaker verification solution to Centrelink, the Australian Government Social benefits arm.
 It involved combining the results of multiple systems based on text-dependent and text-independent components~\cite{top_2009_1, summerfield_2008_1}.